dlwicksell/nodem/README.md

 out what version of GT.M you are running by invoking GT.M in direct mode.
 E.g.

     GTM>write $zversion
     GT.M V6.0-003 Linux x86_64

-Then take the first two numbers in the version string, in this example, 6.0, and drop the decimal point and that is what you would use to set GTM_VERSION to in binding.gyp.
-Next, while in the root of the repository, run this
+Then take the first two numbers in the version string, in this example, 6.0, and drop the decimal point and that is what you would set GTM_VERSION to in binding.gyp.
+Next, while in the root of the repository, run this command:
-command:

     $ npm run install